project-oak/oak/docs/development.md

 ./scripts/docker_run ./scripts/run_example -e hello_world
 ```

-This command consists of the following steps performed inside Docker:
+This command consists of steps described in the following subsections, all
+performed inside Docker.

 ### Build Application